 I think, there should be some sort of reader at rear wheels to detect that car is still moving or abs system to be present as standard, not as optional feature.
 Or, maybe, transmission's behavior should be updated.
-The failure date was Dec.
-17, 2008.

 See all problems of the 2004 Hyundai Sonata.

 Car stalls out in low speed driving, idling, and or when back up.
 I have been able to avoid an accident with passengers in the vehicle or not in the vehicle while I was driving.
 I have had oil changed, fluids checked, alternator changed, spark plugs and wires also checked.
 The car has also had fuel system flushed and problem with stalling persist.

 On June 2, 2008 the esc (electronic stability control) light on the dash indicated the esc was not engaged.
 It went off after I stopped the car and restarted.
 The light came on 2 more times in the next 4 days.
 On June 6, I was making a "y" turn on a residential street and the shift would not move out of drive.
 Having read the owner's manual previously, I popped the button on top of the shift console and pushed the button with my knife.
 I was able to get into reverse, but the shift locked down again keeping me from going into drive.
 I had to push the button.
 I brought the car to my dealer on June 16.
 The brake light switch was faulty and sticking causing the problem.
 Since I have only 8,456 miles on the car, warranty covered the repair.

 See all problems of the 2007 Hyundai Sonata.